RauliL/plorth/docs/api.md

   <dd>array<string></dd>
 </dl>

-Returns command line arguments given for the interpreter as an array of strings.
+Returns command line arguments given to the interpreter as an array of strings.

 ---